duron750/os/unixv6-extras/simh/README.md

 To get a working simulator, _git clone_ [https://github.com/simh/simh](https://github.com/simh/simh), change into the directory and run ```make pdp11```, you'll find the _pdp11_ command in the _BIN_ directory.

+This is the enhanced version that includes:
+- a new shell with cd command
+- halt instruction to safely turn off unix
+- a new tty console with delete key support
+The following kernels are available:
+- unix (enhanced with halt and tty syscalls
+- unix.bak (original kernel)

 Here's what happens and how you boot unix:

 ``` sh